se-edu/se-book/testing/testingTypes/developerTesting/what/text.md

 <div id="body">

-Developer testing is the testing done by the developers themselves as opposed to professional testers or end users.
+**_Developer testing_ is the testing done by the developers themselves** as opposed to professional testers or end-users.

-Examples of developer testing: unit testing, integration testing

 </div>